 While the aim is to get you back to functional movements, there may be some individual muscles that might have weakened.
 You’ll likely start off with some isolated exercises to build strength and control.
 Then putting it all back together in a compound movement.
 Correcting your on position, weight distribution and depth.
 You’ll have a lot more body awareness, rather than just doing the movement and it’ll help prevent an injury like this happening again.

-If you struggling with recovering on you own contact me on 09 5290990 or book online
+If you’re struggling with recovering on your own contact me on 09 5290990 or book online

 - et al (2015), Proximal muscle rehabilitation is effective for patellofemoral pain: a systematic review with meta-analysis.